Skip to content

 1. Agents = services.
 Give them versioned interfaces, proper monitoring, and a budget.

 2. Use proven patterns.
-Idempotent receivers, circuit breakers, sagas—you already know this stuff.
+Idempotent receivers, circuit breakers, sagas — you already know this stuff.
+See Enterprise Integration Patterns for the canonical reference.

 3. Expect hallucinations.
 Add validator agents or human review before an AI refunds $1 million by accident.